What is prior authorization?

 There are many types of medical services and equipment that require prior authorization.
-There is not a comprehensive list, but some examples are:
+This is not a complete list, but some examples are:

-- Some home health services, including private duty nursing
+- Some home health services and private duty nursing services

 - Some brand name prescriptions